hyperledger/besu-docs/docs/HowTo/Get-Started/Run-Docker-Image.md

 ## Stopping Besu and cleaning up resources

-When you are done running nodes, you can shut down the node container without deleting resources or you can delete the container after stopping it.
+When done running nodes, you can shut down the node container without deleting resources or you can delete the container after stopping it.
 Run `docker container ls` and `docker volume ls` to get the container and volume names.

 To stop a container: